AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

   * Enviromental Alarm - alarm_control_panel.water_fire_power_hazard_alarms - controls only leak, fire/smoke Sensors, has **Armed away, Disarmed** and **Triggered** states - not applicable to this article but I wanted to mention it anyway
   * Master Alarm - _alarm_control_panel.halaim_home_master_alarm_ - Controls other **3 Areas simultaneously**, has **Armed away, Disarmed**, **Triggered**, **Arming, Disarming** states - may be needed for UI Dashboard if you want one switch to secure the whole building with one alarm panel

-**Important note** - from HA and Alarmo side of things you can control Floors/Levels or Dedicated Enviromental Alarm separately, but from AJAX APP/Hub/fob point of view you can only control the whole house.
+**Important note** - from HA and Alarmo side of things you can control Floors/Levels or Dedicated Enviromental Alarm separately, but from AJAX App/Hub/fob point of view you can only control the whole house.
 You can add second, third AJAX Fob with their own Relay to your setup or connect a few Fobs to one ESP32 Board if you want multiple areas controlled separately.
-I have checked AJAX APP and you can attach all/different groups to a single Space Control fob.
+I have checked AJAX App and you can attach all/different groups to a single Space Control fob.

 **To summarize**, our Automations for this example of setup should: